syegulalp/pypacker/readme.md

 * `-tli <libname>` -- Treeshake library `<libname>` only.
 * `-tlx <libname>` -- Exclude library `<libname>` from treeshaking (implies `-tl`).
 * `-o [1/2]` -- Specify optimization level for .pyc files, default is 0.
 (Some modules, such as NumPy, will object if you remove docstrings by way of optimization level 2.)
-* `-c` -- Copy files into the distribution folder based on a `glob` pattern.
+* `-cp` -- Copy files into the distribution folder based on a `glob` pattern.
 You can specify this more than once.
 Pypacker will make a best effort to reproduce the layout of the files in the distribution folder based on its relative position to the entry point.
 (Note that you generally do not need to specify this option for non-code files adjacent to code in a project subdirectory, since they will be copied by default in an attempt to preserve the original layout.)
 ## Caveats

 Very buggy.
 Drastically incomplete.